graphistry/graphistry-cli/hardware-software.md

 * **Browser**: Chrome and Firefox from the last 3 years, and users regularly report success with other browsers

 * **WebGL**: WebGL 1.0 is required.
-It is 7+ years old, so most client devices, including phones and tablets, support it: check browser settings for enabling.
-Graphistry runs fine on both integrated and discrete graphic cards, with especially large graphs working better on better GPUs.
+It is 8+ years old and browsers support non-GPU software rendering, so most client devices, including phones and tablets, support it: check browser settings for enabling.
+Graphistry runs fine on both integrated and discrete graphic cards, with bigger graphs working better on bigger GPUs.

 * **Network**: 100KB+/s download speeds, and we recommend 1MB+/s if often using graphs with 100K+ nodes and edges.